-This talk is November 16th at 7:00 at the Springfield Photographic Society in Springfield, MA.
+This talk is October 23rd at 7:00 PM at PSRI (The Photographic Society of Rhode Island) in Warwick, RI.

 Learn all the basics on developing your "show" ability for your photographic work.
 One of the most difficult aspects of photographing is getting your work exhibited.
 Ron will help answer all your questions about:

 - Developing a theme and getting known for your theme

 - Creating an audience, a topic Ron learned from Minor White

 - Preparing museum quality work: printing, matting and framing